isomerpages/nlb-biblioasia/_holding-area/Golden Mile Complex: Five Decades of an Architectural Icon.md

 [^26]: Koolhaas, “Singapore Songlines,” 1061.

-[^27]: Parvathi Nayar, “Script Writer of a Different Kind,” Business Times, 17 December 2005, 5.
+[^27]: Parvathi Nayar, “Script Writer of a Different Kind,” *Business Times*, 17 December 2005, 5.
 (From Newslink via NLB’s eResources website)

-[^28]: Danny Yeo, “Old Shopping Centres Need More Than a Facelift to Survive,” Business Times, 31 August 1993,  54.
+[^28]: Danny Yeo, “Old Shopping Centres Need More Than a Facelift to Survive,” *Business Times*, 31 August 1993,  54.
 (From NewspaperSG)

 [^29]: